 Also, a lot of IOGP members request the dive technician to be certified by an agreed training establishment.
 In addition, some IOGP members ask that the technicians have gauge calibration and high-pressure regulator maintenance certificate in addition to their mechanical and/or electrical qualification.
-These clients also require that at least one technician is in possession of a Divex Ultra Jewel Reclaim certificate or equivalent.
+These clients also require that at least one technician is in possession of a helmet maintenance certificate or equivalent.